connors511/killscript/README.md

 ### file
 file takes one value and one extra value.

 The value being the file path.
+Final destination must be a file.

-The extra value being the expected file hash.
+The extra value being the expected sha256 checksum of the file.

 Example
 ```